Last updated on January 6th, 2023

 3. Extend Your Photographic Range

 Besides self-photography, a good tripod helps you cope with other tasks.
-It is very difficult to take good photographs of the stars, wide panoramic views, to catch sharp landscapes and light trails of passing cars.
+It is very difficult to take good photographs of the stars, and wide panoramic views, to catch sharp landscapes and light trails of passing cars.

 Moreover, HDR photography, long-exposure shots, macro pictures, and some other kinds of photos look considerably better if you use the best travel camera tripod.